BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

 **What happens if you call `places.get` with a room that doesn't exist in your program?**

+### Summary: What To Do
+1. Create a `HashMap` of places that your story will contain.
+This will map a room location to the story narrative that should display when the user arrives in that room.
+You can lookup this map based on the `currentRoom` variable, and print the resulting value, to tell the story!
+2. Create a `HashMap` of moves that maps each place in the array of places that you can move to next.
+You'll print the contents of this array after you print the story narrative, to invite the user to input where to go next.  **Hint: the place names must match the ones you used in the first map of story places!
+This is case sensitive, so if you call a place `dorm` in the first `HashMap`, you must call it `dorm` in this one, too.**
+3. Allow the user to enter one of these places to go to next.
+Make sure that place is in the array of places that you can go from the current room.
+If the user enters a place that is not in the set of valid places, continue asking the user where to go next.  **What kind of loop should you use for this?
+Hint: this loop should go inside your outer story loop!**
+4. Repeat steps 1 through 3 until `currentRoom` is equal to `end`.  **Hint: Don't forget to print the story message that goes with the `end` place!
+You may need to print this outside of the loop, if your loop terminates as soon as the `currentRoom` variable becomes `end`.**

 ### For Additional Context: Checking String Equality
 To check if two `String`s are equal, you can do this: